bump-sh/docs/src/_guides/bump-sh-tutorials/stainless-integration.md

 date: 2025-02-28
 ---

 Showing developers how to use your API in their preferred programming language dramatically reduces integration time and friction.
-By connecting [Stainless SDKs](https://www.stainless.com) with your API documentation, you transform standard reference material into an interactive implementation guide.

-This integration automatically injects idiomatic code samples for each endpoint, giving developers exactly what they
-need: copy-paste-ready examples that demonstrate your API in action using your official client libraries.
-This guide will walk you through the setup process to create this seamless developer experience.

-## How the Integration Works

-Stainless transforms your OpenAPI specification into powerful, ergonomics SDKs that developers actually want to use.
-The integration with Bump.sh creates a unified workflow:
+Stainless transforms your OpenAPI specification into powerful, future proof, and ergonomic SDK client libraries that developers actually want to use.
+By connecting these SDKs with your API documentation, you create a seamless workflow:

-1. **SDK Generation**: Your OpenAPI spec becomes the source of truth for generating safe, robust and polished client libraries
+1. **SDK Generation**: Your OpenAPI spec becomes the source of truth for generating robust and polished client libraries
 2. **Code Sample Injection**: Each API endpoint in your documentation is enhanced with language-specific implementation examples
 3. **Live Documentation**: Developers see exactly how to call your API using your official SDKs alongside the raw HTTP details

-This approach bridges the gap between documentation and implementation, reducing the "translation work" developers typically face when moving from API reference to working code.
+This integration automatically injects idiomatic code samples for each endpoint, bridging the gap between documentation and implementation.
+Developers get exactly what they need: copy-paste-ready examples that demonstrate your API in action.
 As your API evolves, both your SDKs and documentation automatically stay in sync.

+This guide will walk you through the setup process to create this seamless developer experience.

 ## Prerequisites